HadiHajj21/TaskIt/README.md

 # TaskIt
-This is my first php project
+This is my first php project <br>
-It was about making a task managing website
+It was about making a task managing website the provide user-friendly interface